mo100saad/SpaceThreading/README.txt

 Test cases include scenarios with multiple high-priority events, concurrent resource usage, and simultaneous system activity to verify thread safety and event handling.

-Thank you so much for using the CUinSPACE Simulated Flight program!
+Thank you so much for using the SpaceThreading Simulated Flight program!
 If you have any questions let us know right away and, feel free to contact us for further information or support.